Research output per year

 • “The Influence of German Culture on Russian Journal Musaget and Its Literary Association”; Department of Slavonic Studies, University of Vienna (13.12.2018);

-• “The Opekushin Statue of Pushkin and Its Reception”; international conference “New approaches to 19th -c.
-Russian literature” (25.01.2014; Clare College, University of Cambridge);
+• “Opekushin’s Statue of Pushkin in Moscow and Its Reception”; international conference “New approaches to 19th -c.
+Russian literature” (25.01.2014; Clare College, University of Cambridge).

 • "Reading Tolstoy through the Postmodern Lens: Petr Fomenko’s ‘War and Peace.
 The Introductory Parts of the Novel’ (2001) as a Collective Collage", Neo-Formalist Conference "Tolstoy: 100 Years On", 13-15 September 2010, Mansfield College, University of Oxford.